Sally Mene

-Sally Ann Mene (née Flynn) is a former discus and javelin thrower from New Zealand.
+Sally Ann Mene (née Flynn; born 2 December 1949) is a former discus and javelin thrower from New Zealand.

 Sally competed in both the 1970 British Commonwealth Games and the 1974 British Commonwealth Games.

 Sally Flynn married Mene Mene, a decathlete, in 1970 and they had three children together.
 Their son Chris Mene is also a discus thrower, and their daughter Bernice Mene was captain of the New Zealand netball team, the Silver ferns.
-Nathan Mene represented New Zealand in U20 Basketball and also Samoa at the Commonwealth Games in Kuala Lumpur in the High Jump.

-Sally and Mene Mene have seven grandchildren.